Meet the Brunel Medical School Team

 Lead for Primary Care Projects

-Previously Camille was a GP, Academic tutor at Imperial College School of Medicine, Education Lead at RCGP NW London faculty, GP appraiser and a Clinical Associate at Primary Care International.
+Camille is a GP and an academic tutor at Imperial College School of Medicine.
+She is also Education Lead for RCGP NW London faculty, and a clinical associate at Primary Care International.

 Medical Education Fellow

-Sophie was previously a Trust Grade SHO Elderly Care at Hillingdon Hospital.
+Sophie was previously a Trust Grade Senior House Officer, Elderly Care at Hillingdon Hospital.

 At Brunel School Sophie is working as a Medical Education Fellow within the Curriculum Development Team.